Why does Ontario make students take EQAO tests?

 You can take the OSSLT as many times as you need to in order to pass.

 If you're struggling to pass the test after multiple attempts, you may want to consider taking the Ontario Secondary School Literacy Course (OSSLC) instead.
-The course was created to provide students the intensive support they need to demonstrate that they've achieved provincial standards of literacy.
+The course was created to give students the intensive support they need to demonstrate that they've achieved provincial literacy standards.